almasgo/almasgo/README.md

-Almasgo is an open-source first full text search as a service.
+Almasgo is an open-source REST API for full text search engine.
 It is based on Java, MySQL and ElasticSearch.

 ## Getting Started